Semi-stable representations as limits of crystalline representations: Introduction

 \subsection{Limits of crystalline representations}

-Colmez \cite{Col} and Chenevier \cite{Che} have constructed a moduli space of non-split trianguline $(\varphi, \Gamma)$-modules of rank $2$ over the Robba ring.
+Colmez \cite{Col} and Chenevier \cite{Che} have constructed a moduli space of non-split trianguline $(\varphi, \Gamma)$-modules of rank $2$ over the Robba ring (assuming that the quotient of the characters occurring in the triangulation is not of a certain kind).
 The first goal of this paper is to construct for $k \geq 3$ an explicit sequence of crystalline representations converging in this space to the (dual of the) semi-stable representation $V_{k, \sL}$ for a prescribed $\sL$-invariant $\sL$.
-We will use this in conjunction with a local constancy result in \cite{Che} to study the reductions of semi-stable representations.
+We will use this in conjunction with a local constancy result to study the reductions of semi-stable representations.

 In order to state our result, let us recall the definition of the rigid-analytic space constructed by Colmez and Chenevier.
 Let $\sT$ be the parameter space for characters of $\qp^*$.
+Let $x : \qp^* \to \qp^*$ be the identity character.
+Let $\chi : \qp^* \to \zp^*$ is the $p$-adic cyclotomic character, sending $p$ to $1$ and such that $\chi |_{\zp^*}$ is the identity character.
+We call the characters $x^i\chi$ for $i \geq 0$ {\it exceptional}.
 For each $i \geq 0$, let $F_i$ and $F_i'$ be the closed analytic subvarieties of $\sT \times \sT$ such that for every finite extension $E$ of $\qp$, we have